-- 201M.
-Harmony and Counterpoint, Sight Singing and Ear Training, Harmonic Dictation, and Keyboard Harmony.
+- 201. Harmony and Counterpoint, Sight Singing and Ear Training, Harmonic Dictation, and Keyboard Harmony.
 Continuation of the study of chromatic harmony.
 Continued exercises in counterpoint and the writing of two and three-part inventions.
 Writing in more expanded forms using modulatory transitions.
 Analysis of representative works.
 Familiarization with the brass, woodwind, and percussion instruments.
 Keyboard practice including score reading, transposition, and use of new chords and devices studied.
-A Year Course. - 202M.
+A Year Course. - 202.
 Counterpoint.
 Introduction to sixteenth century vocal counterpoint.
 Continuation of harmonic counterpoint including invertible counterpoint, canon, the invention, and fugue exposition.
-A Year Course. - 207M.
+A Year Course. - 207.
 History of Music.
-A year course.
-First Term: Primitive music-the cultures of early civilization: Ancient Egypt, Assyrian, Hebrew, India, China, Greek, and Roman; early Christian music; development of musical notation.
-Second Term: The Renaissance including the Italian, English, and Netherlands schools.
-The Baroque, with the evolution of the opera.
-Culmination of the polyphonic style in Bach and Handel.
-Third Term: A survey of music of the Classic, Romantic, Impressionist, and Modern Schools.
-A Year Course. - 213M.
+(First Semester) A short introduction to Ethnomusicology dealing with primitive and non-western musical cultures.
+The great periods of the Western World, Early Christian, Romanesque, Gothic, Renaissance and Baroque.
+(Second Semester) Classic, Romantic, Impressionist and Modern Schools. - 213.
 Elementary School Music Methods.
-A course designed to acquaint the student with the philosophies underlying the most recent approved methods of presenting music as a series of meaningful experiences in the life of the child from kindergarten through sixth grade; and to guide the student in developing effective techniques and procedures for their implementation through singing, intelligent listening, rhythms, reading and creative work.
-Emphasis placed on developing desirable personal attributes within the prospective teacher.
-Prerequisite 241E.
-Second Semester. - 214M.
-Secondary School Music Methods.
-A course designed to acquaint the student with the most recent and approved procedures for organizing and effectively directing the music curricula of the junior and senior high schools in terms of the needs and interests of the students they serve.
+A course designed to acquaint the student with the philosophies underlying the most recent approved methods of presenting music as a series of meaningful experiences in the life of the child from kindergarten through sixth grade; and to guide the student in developing effective techniques and procedures for their implementation through singing. intelligent listening, rhythms, reading and creative work.
+Emphasis placed on developing desirable personal attributes in the prospective teacher.
+Prerequisite EDU.
+241. Second Semester.

+- 214. Secondary School Music Methods.
+A course designed to acauaint the student with the most recent and approved procedures for organizing and effectively directing the music curricula of the iunior and senior high schools in terms of the needs and interests of the students they serve.
 Attention given to the planning and teaching of general and elective courses at each level; to music for public performance; to the adolescent voice; and to a knowledge and understanding of adolescence as a stage of human development.
-Prerequisites 241E and 213M.
-First Semester. - 215M.
+Prerequisites EDU.
+241 and MUS.
+213. First Semester. - 215.
 Directed Observation and Student Teaching in the Elementary School.
 Criteria for good observation and recording of both group and individual child behavior established and related to the basic educational problem of interpreting and constructively using observations.
 Later student teaching in the elementary school under the supervision of the critic teacher.
-Prerequisite 213M.
-First Semester.
+Prerequisite MUS.
+213. First Semester. - 216.
+Conducting.
+This course teaches the technique of the baton and emphasizes the use of conducting for school music purposes.
+Acquaintance is made with the symphony orchestra; its instruments, seating plans, instrumentation, etc. Prerequisites: MUS.
+213 and MUS.
+214. Second Semester. - 218.
+Directed Observation and Teaching in the Secondary School.
+Provision for a variety of supervised experiences in recording adolescent behavior in school situations, designed to develop skill in observation, followed by teaching, under supervision of the critic teacher. on both secondary school levels.
+Prerequisite MUS.
+214. Second Semester. - 219, 220.
+Musical Form and Analysis.
+A study of the structure and aesthetic content of music; review of harmonic material with its fundamental and practical application; study of cadences and modulations in relation to form; two- and three-part form with analysis of compositions by Bach, Handel, Beethoven, Haydn, Mozart, Schubert, Schumann, Brahms; classic and romantic suites; the sonata form with analysis of its employment in sonatas, symphonies, and chamber music; variation and rondo forms.
+First and Second Semesters. - 230.
+Fourth Year in Piano.
+Emphasis is placed upon building the student's repertoire from the standard piano literature of the